sindresorhus/awesome-nodejs/readme.md

 - [njsTrace](https://github.com/valyouw/njstrace) - Instrument and trace your code, see all function calls, arguments, return values, as well as the time spent in each function.
 - [vstream](https://github.com/joyent/node-vstream) - Instrumentable streams mix-ins to inspect a pipeline of streams.
 - [stackman](https://github.com/watson/stackman) - Enhance an error stacktrace with code excerpts and other goodies.
+- [Blanket](http://blanketjs.org/) - Easy to use JavaScript code coverage library that works both in-browser and with nodejs.

 ### Logging